EvidenceNOW: Midwest Cooperative

 Region and Population

-The cooperative region encompasses southeastern Wisconsin, northeastern Illinois (including Chicago) and northern Indiana, a highly diverse population of more than 16 million people.
-Cardiovascular risk factors are prevalent: 31.2 percent have high blood pressure, 29.3 percent are considered obese, 38.1 percent have high cholesterol levels, and 20.5 percent are current smokers.1 In addition, 34 percent of these patients live in areas designated by the Health Resources and Services Administration as Medically Underserved Areas or are part of Medically Underserved Populations and may have limited access to primary care.2
+The Midwest Cooperative region encompasses southeastern Wisconsin, northeastern Illinois (including Chicago) and northern Indiana, home to more than 16 million people.
+Based on US 2010 Census data, this highly diverse population (racially, ethnically and socioeconomically) faces many cardiac health challenges: 31.2 percent have high blood pressure, 29.3 percent are considered obese, 38.1 percent have high cholesterol levels, and 20.5 percent are current smokers.1 At the same time, 34 percent of these patients live in areas designated by the Health Resources and Service Administration (HRSA) as Medically Underserved or are part of Medically Underserved Populations and may have less access to primary care.2

 - Evaluate the ability of small practices in the region to (a) implement point-of-care and population management quality improvement strategies to improve the ABCS of cardiovascular disease prevention, and (b) implement performance measurement software to evaluate performance on the ABCS and allow regional benchmarking.